Tell us about yourself and our broker partner Mojo will find the best tracker mortgage rates for you

 All UK tracker mortgage rates are at a set amount above the Bank of England base rate and follow (or track) the changes in this rate for the duration of the deal.

 If the base rate goes down, you can continue paying as normal, so your usual payments become slight overpayments.
 This reduces the total amount of interest you’ll pay overall and can help you pay off the mortgage more quickly.
-Do check that your lender allows overpayments first, as there is usually a charge if you overpay by more than 10% per year.
+But first check that your lender allows overpayments, as there's usually a charge if you overpay by more than 10% per year.

 The Bank of England (BoE) base rate – also known as the bank rate – is the interest rate the BoE charges lenders when they borrow money.
-It, therefore, influences the cost of both mortgages and how much interest you’re paid on your savings.
+It influences the cost of both mortgages and how much interest you’re paid on your savings.

 Tracker mortgages are directly linked to the base rate, so go up or down whenever it does.
-Lender’s set the percentage above the base rate that their products sit at, however, and this cannot be changed throughout the course of the introductory deal period.
+However, lenders set the percentage above the base rate that their products sit at, and this can't be changed throughout the course of the introductory deal period.

 Your interest rate will go up or down by the same percentage that the base rate changes, but the lender's 2% will remain constant.
 If the base rate fell to 0%, you would therefore pay a mortgage rate of 2% - unless there's a collar on your rate.